 Finally, blanket rejection of geomancy and paraphysics leads to a lack of proper, verified, comprehensive research, since the research that is done is usually carried out by amateurs in their spare time and at personal expense, or by experts whose credentials are not accepted in mainstream circles.

 The Ancient Penwith project has feet in both camps, seeking to bridge them.

-This site is a repository of material arising from the MAP project as it proceeds.
-The site is run by Palden Jenkins, who lives near Sancreed.
+This site is a repository of material arising from the Ancient Penwith project.
+The site is run by Palden Jenkins, who lives near Sancreed in Penwith.
 Palden has been involved in geomancy and related subjects for decades, also being an historian.
 He is the creator of the Map of the Ancient Landscape around Glastonbury and is privileged to have known many archaeologists, geomancers and dowsers.

 Other collaborators with this project are mentioned on the next page.